- 1 How Do People Injured in Accidents Find Lawyers?

-Unlike our partners, we sign up accident clients within minutes to hours but we only spend 10 minutes after hanging up the phone!
+We retain personal injury clients by email within minutes to hours but we only spend 10 minutes after hanging up the phone!

 The two problems this article will solve are:

-- How do you retain a client minutes after speaking with the caller before another lawyer gets the case?
+- How to retain personal injury clients by email minutes after speaking with the caller before another lawyer gets the case

-- How do you save the time and cost of meeting with potential accident clients?
+- How to save the time and cost of meeting with potential accident clients

 How to Retain Accident Clients Immediately and without Spending Any Time

 Use an e-sign service.
 We use Adobe Sign formally EchoSign but we are switching to AssureSign.
 Why are we switching?
 AssureSign can send a retainer by SMS text message.